Preventing the Extinction of the Dinaric-SE Alpine Lynx Population Through Reinforcement and Long-term Conservation

 LIFE Lynx project’s primary objective is rescuing the Dinaric-SE Alpine lynx population from extinction and to preserve it in the long term.
-Currently, the population is small, isolated, and extremely inbred.
-It urgently needs reinforcement by introducing additional, healthy animals from another population.
-We will reinforce the Dinaric-SE Alpine population with lynx from the viable source population in the Carpathians, while maintaining high public support.
-We will collaborate across all EU countries sharing this population to develop and implement a systematic approach to ensure long-term viability of the reinforced population.
-We will work closely with core stakeholders to further develop partnerships and to ensure broad public acceptance of lynx conservation.
+Before the start of the project, the population was small, isolated, and extremely inbred.
+It urgently needed reinforcement by introducing additional, healthy animals from another population.
+We are reinforcing the Dinaric-SE Alpine population with lynx from the viable source population in the Carpathians, while maintaining high public support.
+We are collaborating across all EU countries sharing this population to develop and implement a systematic approach to ensure long-term viability of the reinforced population.
+We work closely with core stakeholders to further develop partnerships and to ensure broad public acceptance of lynx conservation.
 We aim to develop science-based management tools for strategic planning to ensure long-term viability of lynx.
 These include using computer modelling based on data from the project to understand how to genetically and demographically manage the population for the long term.
 This scientific information will be incorporated into management plans and other strategic documents.
 Another objective is to improve population connectivity for lynx.
 Natural gene flow of lynx within this population will be increased, in order to avoid additional reintroductions in the future.
 Such a metapopulation will help reduce negative impacts of habitat fragmentation and will reverse genetic deterioration across entire Dinaric-SE Alpine population.

 The Dinaric-SE Alpine lynx population went extinct at the beginning of 20th century due to hunting and persecution, habitat loss and lack of prey species.
 It was successfully reintroduced in the 1973 by translocating animals from a Carpathian source to Slovenia.
 The animals then spread towards the south-east to Croatia and Bosnia and Herzegovina, as well as to Italy in the west and Austria in the north.
 Unfortunately, after a few decades, the population started declining, mainly due to genetic deterioration (inbreeding and genetic drift).
 Today, to save the population, urgent measures are needed to refresh and enrich the existing population and to improve its connectivity with other populations, especially the Alpine one.